davidbaillydev/number1/themes/content/english/author/david-bailly.md

   link: "#"

 ---
-I love working in user experience and user interface design.
-Because I love to solve the design problem and find better and simpler solutions to solve it.
+Because I love to solve design problems and find simple and better solutions to solve them.
 I always do my best to create a good user interface with the best user experience.

+My goal is to build a strong professional support network among all freelancers and startups to improve their performance.
+It's also to work closely together and have a proximity in the different exchanges and projects, in a word a partnership that wins.